3. Using Stork

 Please keep in mind that extending the size of the viewed log tail may cause slowness of the log viewer and network congestion as the amount of data fetched from the monitored machine increases.

-Kea App view, select a tab appropriate for the daemon which
+Kea App view, select the appropriate tab for the daemon

 button.
 The displayed tree view comprises the selected daemon’s